IljaTsapkov/HBase/README.md

 And if we  try to scan it now we will get an error, so once it's disabled u can't do anything with it.

 ### Altering existing table

+While it's disabled we can write `alter 'newtbl', 'test_info'` and if we will write `describe 'newtbl'` now we can see a new family `'test_info'`